Model Workplace Policy

-[Employer] recognizes that in certain situations it is no longer feasible for employee who is a victim of violence to continue working for [Employer].
+[Employer] recognizes that in certain situations it is no longer feasible for an employee who is a victim of violence to continue working for [Employer].
 In such circumstance, [Employer] shall provide to employee information regarding access to unemployment insurance benefits.
-[Employer] has designated _______ at ________ to provide accurate information regarding unemployment benefits for victims of violence.
+[Employer] has designated [person] to provide accurate information regarding unemployment benefits for victims of violence.

 [Employer] recognizes that employees who are victims of violence may experience temporary difficulty fulfilling job responsibilities.
-If [Employer] becomes aware that an employee’s work performance or conduct has been impacted by domestic violence, sexual violence, dating violence, or stalking, [Employer] will offer support to the employee and work in collaboration with the employee to address the issues, in accordance with established policies within the workplace.
-[Employer] may develop a work plan with employee, provide leave and other accommodations as specified in (IV)(A)(ii), provide referrals to support or advocacy agencies, advise employee of his or her rights regarding unemployment insurance as specified in (IV)(A)(iii), and maintain a separate and confidential record of employee’s status as a victim of domestic violence, sexual violence, dating violence, or stalking to ensure to victim that his or her rights and privileges of employment are not impacted or compromised as a result of the violence.
+If [Employer] becomes aware that an employee’s work performance or conduct has been impacted by domestic violence, sexual assault, stalking and dating violence, [Employer] will offer support to the employee and work in collaboration with the employee to address the issues, in accordance with established policies within the workplace.
+[Employer] may develop a work plan with employee, provide leave and other accommodations as specified in Section 5(A)(ii), provide referrals to support or advocacy agencies, advise employee of his or her rights regarding unemployment insurance as specified in Section 5(A)(iii), and maintain a separate and confidential record of employee’s status as a victim of domestic violence, sexual assault, stalking and dating violence to ensure to victim that his or her rights and privileges of employment are not impacted or compromised as a result of the violence.

 [Employer] recognizes that a victim of violence may seek an order of protection, or may receive a restraining order, as part of his or her efforts to become safe and as part of his or her workplace safety plan.
 [Employer] recognizes that the workplace may or may not be included on an order as a location from which a perpetrator must remain away.
 If an employee chooses to disclose the existence of a protection or restraining order to [Employer], [Employer] may, wherever possible, assist the employee to enforce his or her order, shall archive said order in a confidential and separate file from employee’s personnel file, and, if applicable, may assist employee to gather documentation from the workplace, such as emails or voice messages, that could support the employee’s efforts in the justice system or otherwise to obtain or maintain safety from a perpetrator.